How to Build a Pond in Your Backyard

 Use a large shovel to dig a hole in the desired space between two and four feet deep.
 In addition to digging, you'll want to add layers around the edges for plants, called plant shelves.
 These shelves will look like wide steps down into your pond.
 After digging the rough outline of your pond, use the hand shovel to carve out and level the plant shelves.
 Make sure to remove the turf that surrounds the pond so you can easily sculpt the edging.
 Remove the grass up to a foot beyond the hole.

 The edges of the pond must be even and level to ensure the liner fits properly.
 For this task, use a level and a wooden plank.

-Make sure that there are no sharp objects, utility lines or other potential problems that could be hazardous in what will become your pond before you continue.
+Make sure that there are no sharp objects, utility lines or other potentially problematic items in the ground that could be hazardous as you continue to build your pond.

-Use some of the stones to keep the liner from slipping into the ground as you fill the pond.
+Use some stones to keep the liner from slipping into the ground as you prepare to fill the pond.
 Choose stones that will be strong enough to withstand the weight of the water, but light enough that you can move them easily in the filling process.

 Fill the pond with water.
 As the water pulls down on the liner, move the stones slightly away, allowing more slack from the liner to fit the pond.

 Step 7: Trim and Secure Underlayment and Liner

 Trim any excess liner once the pond is filled.
 Make sure that there is enough liner left to remain within the perimeter of the pond.
 Use the hammer and nails to fasten the liner and underlayment to the ground.